 If you want to sell your rental property in Columbia, SC, now could be a great time.
 The market is red-hot, and plenty of investors are interested in buying.
 Plus, your property may sell quickly due to low inventory levels.
 Consider real estate market stats for Columbia:

 - Population, employment, median household incomes, and property values are all on the rise in Columbia (Data USA).

-- Home values in Columbia have increased by nearly 30% over the last several years, creating the perfect opportunity to convert your accrued equity into cash (Zillow).
+- Home values in Columbia have increased by about 60% over the last 5 years, allowing owners to sell and turn equity into cash (Zillow).